KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Security and AI were at the forefront with new dedicated tracks, in addition to the latest Python 3.15 features and community building.

+There were several outstanding keynotes.
+I highly recommend watching them when the replays become available.

 Writing this recap is an opportunity for me to record and reflect.
 My goal is to compound my knowledge from year-to-year by going deeper into the technical aspects of the language and making more connections within the community.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>